"It is caused by the influenza virus, which can be spread by coughing, sneezing, or nasal secretions.

 Read the Fluvirin (influenza virus vaccine) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before receiving this vaccination, tell your doctor or pharmacist if you are allergic to it; or to any other vaccines; or if you have any other allergies.
-This product may contain inactive ingredients (such as latex, eggs/chicken products found in some brands, preservatives like thimerosal found in some brands), which can cause allergic reactions or other problems.
+PRECAUTIONS: Before receiving this vaccination, tell your health care professional if you are allergic to it; or to any other vaccines; or if you have any other allergies.
+This product may contain inactive ingredients (such as latex, eggs/chicken products found in some brands, preservatives like thimerosal), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: any fever, uncontrolled seizures or other nervous system disorder (such as encephalopathy), bleeding disorders (such as hemophilia, thrombocytopenia), history of Guillain-Barre syndrome, immune system disorders (such as autoimmune disorders, radiation treatment), seizures (such as epilepsy controlled by medication, febrile seizures) or history of other nervous system disorders, vaccination history including previous reactions to any vaccines.
+Before receiving this vaccine, tell your health care professional your medical history, especially of: any fever, uncontrolled seizures or other nervous system disorder (such as encephalopathy), bleeding disorders (such as hemophilia, thrombocytopenia), history of Guillain-Barre syndrome, immune system disorders (such as autoimmune disorders, radiation treatment), seizures (such as epilepsy controlled by medication, febrile seizures) or history of other nervous system disorders, vaccination history including previous reactions to any vaccines.

 It is unknown if this vaccine passes into breast milk.
 Consult your doctor before breast-feeding.

 Additional Fluvirin Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration